Participate in the Market

 Going Carbon Neutral

-Carbon neutrality is achieved when greenhouse gas emissions (emissions) from a particular activity, process or for an entire organisation have been reduced to zero.
-For business this can be done by reducing emissions as much a possible through improvements in energy efficiency, changes to operations and procurement strategies, and then using carbon credits to compensate for any remaining emissions.
-This process results in net-zero emissions or carbon neutrality.
+Carbon neutrality is achieved when greenhouse gas emissions (emissions) from an activity, process or for an entire organisation have been reduced to zero.
+For business this can be done through improvements in energy efficiency, changes to operations and procurement strategies, and using carbon credits to compensate for any remaining emissions.

 Carbon offsetting is investing in projects that reduce emissions or remove them from the atmosphere.
 Projects include: reforestation, investing in renewable energy, reducing emissions through energy efficiency, and/or more efficient agricultural processes.
 You can view a comprehensive list of Australian offset projects in our Carbon Project Registry.

 Once you have invested money in a project, you receive carbon credits (the emissions reductions created from the project) that can be used to offset, or balance out the emissions released from your business activities.

 In Australia there are many different types of projects that can generate carbon credits.
 To generate credits, project developers must adhere to strict guidelines and scientific methods that govern how a specific project will reduce emissions.
 There are strict measurement and verification processes to assure emissions reductions are genuine.

 The Australian Government’s Climate Active program provides a list of offset units (or carbon credits) eligible for making carbon neutral claims.
 These offset credits have met the integrity criteria that ensure that genuine carbon reductions have occurred.